julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, January 29, 2025.
+Thursday, January 30, 2025.
 Quote of the day:

-> "If you're going through hell, keep going." - Winston Churchill
+> "We are the only real aristocracy in the world: the aristocracy of money." - George Bernard Shaw